kazuma1989/hello-testcafe/README.md

 ## Why do I use TestCafe?

 - I need to write tests for multi browsers
-- I don't want to install the drivers in addition to the browsers themselves in CI environments
+- I don't want to install the drivers for each browser in CI environments

 |          | TestCafe                            | Selenium                            | Cypress         | Puppeteer |
 | -------- | ----------------------------------- | ----------------------------------- | --------------- | --------- |